threeheartsdigital/emailoctopus-templates/README.md

-# Beautiful responsive HTML email marketing templates by EmailOctopus
+# Beautiful responsive HTML email marketing templates
 HTML email templates, for use in your marketing campaigns.
 Compatible with all major email clients, including Outlook 2007 and iOS - tested via Litmus.
 All CSS is inlined ready for use in your chosen platform.
 Email sections are commented for easy editing.

+Brought to you by [EmailOctopus](https://emailoctopus.com/) - providing email marketing for next to nothing.

 ## Wayfair template pack